1863 Atlantic hurricane season: Hurricane "Amanda"

+Meteorologists Edward N. Rappaport and José Fernández-Partagás first documented this system in 1995.
 Based on analysis from Michael Chenoweth and Cary Mock in 2013, a tropical system developed in the Gulf of Mexico on May 24.
 Named for the USS Amanda, a bark which it drove ashore, the tropical cyclone is estimated to have intensified into a hurricane on May 27.
 It moved northward and made landfall to the west of Apalachicola, Florida, on May 28.
-Early that day, Amanda observed a barometric pressure of 975 mbar, the lowest in association with the cyclone.
+Early that day, Amanda observed a barometric pressure of 975 mbar, the lowest in association with the cyclone, and was analyzed by Chenoweth and Mock as a Category 2 hurricane with 105 mph (165 km/h) sustained winds.
 The storm weakened while moving inland, before accelerating ahead of a cold front and becoming an extratropical cyclone over Kentucky late on May 29.
 An extratropical low absorbed the remnants of the storm over Quebec on May 31.
 As delineated by Chenoweth and Mock, Amanda would be the earliest calendar year U.S. landfalling hurricane.
 However, this storm is not listed in HURDAT2.

 Amanda caused heavy damage in the northeast Gulf of Mexico and the Florida Panhandle.
 In addition to sinking the Amanda, several other ships encountered the storm or were also capsized.
 At least 38 deaths occurred at sea.
 In St. Marks, Florida, strong winds destroyed homes and fences, as well as the salt works, ruining about 40,000 bushels of salt.
 Storm surge inundated crops and the railroad tracks.
 A total of 40 people and 48 mules and oxen drowned.
 An additional 32 people drowned at Dickerson Bay and Goose Creek.
 Some coastal forts were damaged, while tents and equipment used by Confederate troops were lost.
 In Tallahassee, heavy rainfall and severe gales were reported, damaging homes and other properties.
 The hurricane caused upward of 110 fatalities.